pelizares/pandas-challenge/README.md

 My next step would to check to see if this correlates to school size as well, then possible check student demographics to see how much impact they have including income, single parent homes vs two parent homes.

+CODE SOURCE:
+I utilized a tutoring session and 3 AskBCS Learning assistants to complete this code.